Is It a Bad Year - or a Great One?

 All of the above is certainly true.
 Yet here is another way of viewing this same year:

 2023 contained all of those events and many, many more.
-Which will we choose to reflect on when we look back, and what will we look for in 2024?
+Which will we choose to reflect on when we look back, and what will we look for next year?
 It’s all up to us.

 Image by porcorex